At papaeya, we are travel experts who make games about travel.

-If you’ve ever looked at a flight map and wondered, “Why do airlines fly there?”, you’re asking the core question behind Network Planning—one of the most critical and complex aspects of running an airline.
-While real-world airlines use data analytics, demand forecasting, competitive intelligence, and regulatory strategies to make these decisions, Papaeya’s Full Service Airline Manager board game brilliantly distills this into a fun, competitive simulation where players act as airline strategists.
+If you’ve ever looked at a flight map and wondered, “Why do airlines fly there?”, you’ve stumbled upon the central question behind Network Planning — one of the most critical and complex aspects of running an airline.
+In the real world, airlines rely on data analytics, demand forecasting, competitive intelligence, and regulatory strategy to make these decisions.
+Papaeya’s Full Service Airline Manager board game distills all that complexity into a fun, competitive simulation where players act as airline strategists.
 Here’s how the game helps players understand and experiment with network planning in a tangible way.

 🎯 What Is Network Planning in Airlines?